 • The three dimensions of burnout - it’s more than just being tired.

 • Tell-tale signs you might be on the brink and the 3 critical actions to take if you are.

 • Creating team norms with your colleagues that can help you work more sustainably.

 Delve into the latest scientific discoveries about the purpose of sleep and how much we really need.
 This seminar goes well beyond the standard ‘sleep hygeine’ advice you can readily access online.
 Thea covers:

 - Where are Australians at when it comes to slumber?
 The top 3 ways we are wrecking our sleep.

 - The architecture of night time sleep, outlining the different sleep stages and how the structure of our sleep changes over the lifecycle, from birth to old age.

 - Insights into the purpose of sleep – what actually happens when we close our eyes?
 We explore the links with mental health conditions.

-- How much is enough?
-You will self-assess the quantity and quality of your own sleep, while busting common myths.
+- Self-assess the quantity and quality of your own sleep, while busting common myths.

 - Practical tips for getting more or better sleep once your head hits the pillow.